rocketstop/simpletranscode/README.md

 ## To use:
 Keep `simpleTranscode` and `simpleTranscode.py` in the same directory.
-Ensure that the **plex** user (the user that Plex is running as) has access to that directory.
-If the current path to ffmpeg (/usr/bin/ffmpeg) is not correct, edit the line that sets `FFMPEG_PATH` in `simpleTranscode.py`.
+Ensure that the **plex** user (the user that Plex is running as) has access to that directory and those files.
+Copy the example configuration file to `simpletranscode.conf`, modify the configuration file if the path to ffmpeg is not correct.

 In the Plex DVR setup for post-processing, supply the full path to the simpleTranscode script.
-Find it in Settings > DVR (Beta) > DVR Settings > POSTPROCESSING SCRIPT
+Find that setting in Settings > DVR (Beta) > DVR Settings > POSTPROCESSING SCRIPT

 ## What it does:
-Using some basic settings, uses ffmpeg in post-processing to transcode the file produced by OTA cards (.ts in my case, I use a HDHomerun Connect) to moderately-sized .mkv with ac3 audio.
+Using some basic settings, uses ffmpeg in post-processing to transcode the file produced by OTA recording devices (.ts in my case, I use a HDHomerun Connect) to moderately-sized .mkv with ac3 audio.
 Records the 'run' by appending to run.txt and records log results to transcode.log.
 It then removes the original video file, so Plex will copy the new file into the media library.

 ## Caveats:
 Lightly tested